-(Sections 23152 and 23153 of the Vehicle Code) went into effect.
+On January 1, 2014, changes to driving under the influence laws (Sections 23152 and 23153 of the Vehicle Code) went into effect.
 With the prevalence of drivers driving under the influence on California roads and highways rising, these changes were implemented in efforts for law enforcement to identify and ultimately increase the prosecution of drug impaired driving cases.
 The section (e) that became operative on January 1, 2014 makes it unlawful for a person who is under the influence of any drug to drive a motor vehicle; this not only includes illegal narcotics and stimulants, but also even legal prescriptions, herbs, and over-the-counter drugs.

 In November 2016, California passed Proposition 64 (Adult Use of Marijuana Act) that allows adults age 21 and over to possess, transport, purchase, consume and share up to one ounce of marijuana and eight grams of marijuana concentrates.
-It is anticipated there will be an influx of marijuana analysis requests for "DUID" cases.
-Recently there has been increased forensic and public safety interest in newer or "emerging drugs" inclusive of "bath salts", synthetic cannabinoids and fentanyl analogs; a LC-MS/MS would enable the crime laboratory to increase the variety of drugs that can be tested.
+There has been an influx of marijuana analysis requests for "DUID" cases.

+Recently there has been increased forensic and public safety interest in newer or "emerging drugs" inclusive of fentanyl analogs, designer benzodiazepines, synthetic cannabinoids and "bath salts"; a LC-MS/MS would enable the crime laboratory to increase the variety of drugs that can be tested.
 This information will provide a comprehensive report to police agencies and the District Attorney's Office for prosecution purposes.

-The project objectives include: (1) purchase and installation of new LC-MS/MS instrument hardware and software which will be supported by the manufacturer (2) installation of a Nitrogen generator to be used with the LC-MS/MS instrument.
-The anticipated outcomes of the LC-MS/MS instrumentation include: (1) providing more meaningful information on driving under the influence of drugs (DUID) and drug facilitated sexual assault (DFSA) cases to law enforcement (2) increasing the variety of drugs tested at the crime laboratory.
+The project objectives includes the purchase and installation of new LC-MS/MS instrument hardware and software which will be supported by the manufacturer.
+The anticipated outcomes of the LC-MS/MS instrumentation include providing more meaningful information on driving under the influence of drugs (DUID) and drug facilitated sexual assault (DFSA) cases to law enforcement and increasing the variety of drugs tested at the crime laboratory.